Class Schedule

 • Go to the NRP Catalog on the top left of the screen.

 • Select either Essentials or Advanced under "Course Type" to the left of the screen then click Enroll.
-Essentials are for the staff RNs who are only responsible for the resuscitation of a newborn up to PPV, and they are the RNs working in MBCU and Labor & Delivery.
-Advanced is for RNs and RTs who work in the NICU.
+Essentials are for the staff RNs who are only responsible for the resuscitation of a newborn up to PPV, and they are the RNs working in MBCU.
+Advanced is for RNs and RTs who work in the NICU and Labor and Delivery.
 Advanced delivers a curricula beyond PPV.
 It is important that you select the correct one.

 • Complete payment information to enroll..